 Local businesses may be required, by regulation or commercial pressures, to derive an increasing proportion of their energy use from renewable sources.
-As highlighted above, this requirement can be satisfied by a number of technologies, depending on the nature and situation of the business.
+As highlighted above, this requirement can be satisfied by several technologies, depending on the nature and situation of the business.